Educational Sciences and Humanities - PhD

 The candidate will ...

-Be able to assess the appropriateness and use of various methods and analysis strategies/processes within their specific subject and research field.
+• Be able to assess and apply different research methods and analysis strategies within their subject and research field.

-Be able to contribute to the development of new knowledge, new theories, methods, interpretations and forms of documentation within their subject area.
+• Contribute to the development of new knowledge, theories, methods, interpretations and forms of documentation within their area of expertise.

 Skills